simple-restricted-token/simple-restricted-token/eip-draft_simple_restr_token.md

 The only requirement is that `detectTransferRestriction` must be evaluated inside a token's `transfer` and `transferFrom` methods.

 If, inside these transfer methods, `detectTransferRestriction` returns a value other than `0`, the transaction should be reverted.
-Aditionally, a `TransferRestricted` event should be emitted.

 ## Rationale